vbfelix/relper/README.md

 ### rpearson

-The goal of **parse_text** is to simulate data, where two variables will be linear correlated using pearson correlation coefficient.
+The goal of **rpearson** is to simulate data, where two variables will be linear correlated with a normal distribution, using pearson correlation coefficient as a parameter.

 ``` r
 df <- rpearson(n = 100, p_sim = .8, mean = 3)